Vramuser/DisableResample/README.md

 # DisableResample
-Vegas script that disables all resamples.
-Only supports vegas 14 and up
+A vegas script that let's the user disables any type of resample for vegas scripts.

+How to install:
+1. Make a folder in `Documents` titled/named `Vegas Script Menu`
+2. Drag the .cs and .png file into that folder
+3. Open up vegas and goto the tools tab and scripting, and it should be there!